 Setting these values is not necessary.

 Personally, I have set it only for Google, but I see some visitors from Bing, Baidu, DuckDuckGo, and Yahoo on a regular basis in my Google Analytics dashboard.

 Search Appearance Tab

-One important thing which you should do here is to set meta description tag of your homepage.
+One important thing which you should do here is to set a meta description tag of your homepage.

-Meta description tag should be no longer than 160 characters.
+The meta description tag should be no longer than 160 characters.

 Here’s an amazing free online character counter so you can count the characters easily.

 All the following tabs (Content Types, Media, Taxonomies, Archives, and RSS) except Breadcrumbs do not require you to make any changes on.